sponsian/mosaic-dev/README.md

 - Each depositor gets the same ROI from a given liquidation
 - Depositors return increases over time, as the deposits absorb liquidations with a positive collateral surplus

 Eventually, a deposit can be fully “used up” in absorbing debt, and reduced to 0.
 This happens whenever a liquidation occurs that empties the Stability Pool.
-A deposit stops earning ETH gains when it has been reduced to 0.
+A deposit stops earning REEF gains when it has been reduced to 0.

 ### Stability Pool implementation

-A depositor obtains their compounded deposits and corresponding ETH gain in a “pull-based” manner.
-The system calculates the depositor’s compounded deposit and accumulated ETH gain when the depositor makes an operation that changes their ETH deposit.
+A depositor obtains their compounded deposits and corresponding REEF gain in a “pull-based” manner.
+The system calculates the depositor’s compounded deposit and accumulated REEF gain when the depositor makes an operation that changes their REEF deposit.

 Depositors deposit MoUSD via `provideToSP`, and withdraw with `withdrawFromSP`.
-Their accumulated ETH gain is paid out every time they make a deposit operation - so ETH payout is triggered by both deposit withdrawals and top-ups.
+Their accumulated REEF gain is paid out every time they make a deposit operation - so REEF payout is triggered by both deposit withdrawals and top-ups.

-### How deposits and ETH gains are tracked
+### How deposits and REEF gains are tracked

-We use a highly scalable method of tracking deposits and ETH gains that has O(1) complexity.
+We use a highly scalable method of tracking deposits and REEF gains that has O(1) complexity.

-When a liquidation occurs, rather than updating each depositor’s deposit and ETH gain, we simply update two intermediate variables: a product `P`, and a sum `S`.
+When a liquidation occurs, rather than updating each depositor’s deposit and REEF gain, we simply update two intermediate variables: a product `P`, and a sum `S`.

-A mathematical manipulation allows us to factor out the initial deposit, and accurately track all depositors’ compounded deposits and accumulated ETH gains over time, as liquidations occur, using just these two variables.
+A mathematical manipulation allows us to factor out the initial deposit, and accurately track all depositors’ compounded deposits and accumulated REEF gains over time, as liquidations occur, using just these two variables.
 When depositors join the Pool, they get a snapshot of `P` and `S`.

-The formula for a depositor’s accumulated ETH gain is derived here:
+The formula for a depositor’s accumulated REEF gain is derived here:

 [Scalable reward distribution for compounding, decreasing stake](https://github.com/mosaic/dev/blob/main/papers/Scalable_Reward_Distribution_with_Compounding_Stakes.pdf)

 Each liquidation updates `P` and `S`.
-After a series of liquidations, a compounded deposit and corresponding ETH gain can be calculated using the initial deposit, the depositor’s snapshots, and the current values of `P` and `S`.
+After a series of liquidations, a compounded deposit and corresponding REEF gain can be calculated using the initial deposit, the depositor’s snapshots, and the current values of `P` and `S`.

-Any time a depositor updates their deposit (withdrawal, top-up) their ETH gain is paid out, and they receive new snapshots of `P` and `S`.
+Any time a depositor updates their deposit (withdrawal, top-up) their REEF gain is paid out, and they receive new snapshots of `P` and `S`.

-This is similar in spirit to the simpler [Scalable Reward Distribution on the Ethereum Network by Bogdan Batog et al](http://batog.info/papers/scalable-reward-distribution.pdf), however, the mathematics is more involved as we handle a compounding, decreasing stake, and a corresponding ETH reward.
+This is similar in spirit to the simpler [Scalable Reward Distribution on the Ethereum Network by Bogdan Batog et al](http://batog.info/papers/scalable-reward-distribution.pdf), however, the mathematics is more involved as we handle a compounding, decreasing stake, and a corresponding REEF reward.

 ## MSIC Issuance to Stability Providers